 We have no strong colour preferences, so criterion C.11 does not apply.
 Since we have no prospective downfloaters, also criterion C.12 does not apply.
 We proceed to criterion C.13, regarding the repetition of upfloats: the first candidate fails once on pair 3-7, whilst the second one fails once on pair 3-6.
 As the failure values are equal, the candidates are still "tied" and we must proceed.
 We skip criteria C.14, C15, and C.16 (they are not relevant) and reach criterion C.17 (Minimize the score differences of players who receive the same upfloat as the previous round).
-Here, at last, we have a difference: in the first candidate, the score difference of the player who receives the second upfloat in a row, which is #3, is 1.0; in the second candidate, the score difference of the player who receives the second upfloat in a row, which incidentally is again #3, is 0.5.
+Here, at last, we have a difference: in the first candidate, the score difference of the player who receives the second upfloat in a row, which is #3, is 1.0; in the second candidate, the score difference of the player who receives the second upfloat in a row, which is #3, is 1.0; in the second candidate, the score difference of the player who receives the second upfloat in a row, which is second upfloat in a row, which incidentally is again #3, is 0.5.
 Hence, the failure value for this criterion is greater for the first candidate.
 The latter is therefore discarded too, and we finally remain with the only surviving candidate, which is also the required pairing: 11-7, 3-6, 8-10.